 The statistical occupational groups of “service or sales workers” and “professionals” were prominent in the occupational structure of both foreign- and Finnish-background Helsinki residents.
 Professionals included, for example, university teachers, application planners and translators.

 In many occupational groups, the proportion of foreign-background employees is considerable.
-In 2015 this proportion was almost 50 per cent among office and establishment cleaners as well as bus or tram drivers.
-Among restaurant managers and house builders, it was over one-third.
+In 2016 this proportion was more or less 50 per cent among office and establishment cleaners as well as bus or tram drivers and restaurant managers.
+Among house builders and cleaning and housekeeping supervisors, it was over one-third.